OriginallyVKR/Snorkel_Subea_Adapter_N95_3D_Printable/README.md

  * Speed : 100%
  * Supports : None
  * Z offset : None
- * Placement : layed flat with the wider mouth on the build plate (Refer image)
+ * Placement : placed flat with the wider mouth on the build plate (Refer image)

  Image from slicing software (we used Astro print <a href="https://cloud.astroprint.com/account/login"> Astroprint</a> as the slicer.

 ![Screenshot from 2021-01-05 21-08-51](https://user-images.githubusercontent.com/55281142/103667200-a44d8100-4f9b-11eb-8b00-af0bc61ae8fa.png)

- The print time was close to 4.5/5 hours at the above said configuration for a single unit, we then replicated this and generated a 5 unit configuration to print at scale.
+ The print time was close to 4.5/5 hours at the above-said configuration for a single unit, we then replicated this and generated a 5 unit configuration to print at scale.
 The results were as follows:

  ![Final_part_monoaxial](https://user-images.githubusercontent.com/55281142/103777928-9b21ea00-5057-11eb-9788-bb4f7b356c0a.jpeg)